gjpin/bazzite/README.md

   - 90% at 85c

 ### Automatic profile switching
-- Activate profile 'VR' when "Process vrserver" is running
+- Activate profile 'VR' when "Process: vrserver" or "Process: wivrn-server" are running

 # Port forward syncthing to _this machine
 ```bash